joelypoley/tensorshow/README.md

 Tensorshow is a python library for inspecting [TFRecords](https://www.tensorflow.org/api_guides/python/reading_data#file_formats).

-Tensorshow can convert a TFRecord to a pandas dataframe
+Tensorshow can convert a TFRecord to a pandas dataframe.

 ```python
 import tensorshow